coredmas/flexfx.github.io/README.md

 Design Tools
 --------------------------------

-There are four Python scripts to aid with algorithm and filter design.
-The FIR and IIR design scripts require that the Python packeges 'scipy' and 'matplotlib' are installed.
+The 'dsp.py' Python script has functions to aid with algorithm and filter design.
+The FIR and IIR related functions require that the Python packeges 'scipy' and 'matplotlib' are installed.

 #### FIR Filter Design Script